 in INSPIRE it has to be, for a View Service:

-#5 Updated by Joni Kaitaranta over 1 year ago
+#5 Updated by Joni Kaitaranta about 2 years ago

 - File GeonetworkServiceTemplates.PNG added